lipemat/js-boilerplate/README.md

 **_You may adjust things as needed but be sure to leave the `scripts` as is._**

 ### Code Completion In PHPStorm
+You must add the used `@types` to package.json to allow use of third party definitions.

-Some `@types` have been specified in this library to assist with code completion and allow using the built in TypeScript support.
-Unfortunately, some typescripts still send errors to PHPStorm like "Default export is not declared in imported module".
+Unfortunately, some typescripts still send errors to PHPStorm like "Default export is not declared in an imported module".
 I've found that it's easier to just remove this warning by un-checking `Editor -> Inspections -> JavaScript -> General -> Validate Imports`. (this may not need to be un-checked if you enable the built in TypeScript support).

-You may notice that because the modules do not exist in your project's package.json that PHP/Web Storm will mark imports and not being installed.

-There are 2 ways to solve this issue:
-1. Specifically copy the `ts/package.json` folder and file to your project **(preferred)**.
-2. Add dependencies to the package.json that you are using directly so PHPStorm will find them.

 ### ESLint
 To use the built in eslint, copy the following items from `templates` into your project root: